cyface-de/android-utils/README.md

 Integration Guide
 ---------------------

-This library is published to the "Github Packages" Repository.
+This library is published to the Github Package Registry.

 To use it as a dependency you need to: